The San Francisco Chinese New Year Festival and Parade is truly the largest celebration of its kind in the world.

 Since 1958, the Parade has been under the direction of the Chinese Chamber of Commerce.
 At that time, it was moved from the afternoon to the evening so as not to compete with the very popular Miss Chinatown U.S.A. contest.
 The Parade remained a local community activity along Grant Avenue until the mid 1970’s, when the fire department and ever growing crowds dictated that the Parade route be moved to wider streets.

 When KTVU, Channel 2, started televising the Parade in 1987, the Chinese Chamber of Commerce realized that although the Parade would still represent the community, its growth would demand a commitment to higher quality and corporate sponsorship involvement.
-The Chinese New Year celebration was expanded to a two week Festival including a Flower Market Fair and Community Fair.
+The Chinese New Year celebration was expanded to a month-long Festival including two street fairs, a basketball jamboree, a public art project and the Miss Chinatown U.S.A Pageant & Coronation Ball.

 The parade still welcomes a variety of other groups to join in the march, and still hopes to educate, enrich and entertain its audience with the colorful pageantry of Chinese culture and tradition.
 In order to retain the integrity of the Parade, participants are asked to tie their float or specialty unit to a Chinese cultural theme.
 We are honored and delighted to have representatives from other Asian cultures participating in this year’s festivities.